-ESZTER ZIMANYI is a PhD candidate and Annenberg Fellow in Cinema and Media Studies at the University of Southern California.
+ESZTER ZIMANYI, Ph.D. ’21 is the 2021-2022 Postdoctoral Fellow in Cinema and Media Studies at the University of Southern California.
 Her work is published or forthcoming in Journal of Cinema and Media Studies, Transnational Cinemas, Visual Anthropology, Feminist Media Studies, Media Fields Journal, Intermedialities, and Docalogue, among others.
 She is a former co-programmer of USC’s Middle East Film Screening Series and served as a consultant for The Wende Museum’s 2019 exhibit, “Watching Socialism: The Television Revolution in Eastern Europe.”
 Previously, she served as the lead research assistant for the book Fifty Years of the Battle of Algiers: Past as Prologue, authored by Sohail Daulatzai, as well as the editorial assistant for Return of The Mecca: The Art of Islam and Hip-Hop.
 Eszter also acted as a curatorial assistant for Histories Absolved: Revolutionary Cuban Poster Art and the Muslim International, which showcased rare posters from Cuba’s OSPAAAL collective.
 Eszter’s dissertation “Unsettled Media: Documenting Refugees and Europe’s Shifting Borders,” examines contemporary nonfiction media to demonstrate how multiple state actors and migrant-refugee communities use media to unsettle post-Cold War Europe’s material and conceptual borders.

 Research Interests: migration, diaspora, and refugee studies, global and transnational media, postcolonial and postsocialist studies, militarism, documentary, and digital media.